 In addition to the previous four groups of devices mentioned, portable GPS devices can be broken into groups based on their capabilities.
 These include Simple, Smart, Hybrid, and Connected devices.

 Simple devices can essentially only track basic routes and will store the four types of data mentioned in the Standard GPS Data section.
 They may also have a USB connection.
 The most popular types of portable devices are Smart devices, which are USB mass storage devices and typically carry at least 2GB of internal data storage, the ability to utilize SD cards, and other useful features like point of interest lookup, favorite locations, and sometimes even an mp3 player.

 Hybrid devices have all the capabilities of smart devices but are also able to Bluetooth connect to a mobile phone and be used for calls.
 This of course allows forensic examiners to not only have access to the typical location data, but also valuable calling data that would normally only be accessible on the phone itself.
 Connected devices are like Hybrid devices, but they have their own GSM cellular radio and SIM card.

 Whichever type of device is being used, there is a wealth of information to be gained by an experienced forensic examiner.
 Obviously it can be much more helpful if there is also access to things like calling data, but even simple devices are useful when it comes to an examination.

-With our world-class digital forensics experts and the right tools to handle difficult cases, use Gillware Digital Forensics for all your GPS forensics needs.
-To get started, follow the link below to request an initial consultation with Gillware Digital Forensics.
+With our world-class digital forensics experts and the right tools to handle difficult cases, we can provide services for all your GPS forensics needs.